 Throughout the fall of 2013, writer-in-residence Shay Youngblood gathered visitors' stories inspired by the painting Starry Crown, by John Biggers.
 These stories chronicle family traditions, oral histories and knowledge passed down from important women in visitors' lives.
 Youngblood then reimagined these stories through the lens of a creative writer and presented them during the January Late Night event.
 A handful of the stories have been made into audio recordings and are available through the DMA.mobi smartphone tour.

 To learn more about Shay Youngblood, read this interview on the DMA Canvas Blog.

 Translating Culture...
 Community Voices at the DMA

 During Translating Culture . . .
-Community Voices at the DMA, eleven members of the Dallas chapter of AVANCE learned about the DMA’s collections through looking and discussion exercises; homework designed to engage the participant’s imagination and intellect through writing, observation, and sharing; and the exploration of methods for conveying thoughts and ideas.
+Community Voices at the DMA, eleven members of the Dallas chapter of AVANCE learned about the DMA’s collection through looking and discussion exercises; homework designed to engage the participant’s imagination and intellect through writing, observation and sharing; and the exploration of methods for conveying thoughts and ideas.
 C3 staff and Janeil Engelstad, founder of MAP – Make Art with Purpose, co-led these workshops, which took place twice a week throughout the summer of 2013.